isabella232/dde-handsonlab/README.md

 > If there was a problem, please notify an instructor!

-Open your IDE, VS Code is installed on all Lab Machines.
-And start working through the lab.
+Open your IDE (Visual Studio Code is installed on all lab machines) and start working through the labs.
 Enjoy!

 ## References